The 10 Biggest Ketogenic Diet Mistakes

 Something I always hate seeing is someone who claims to be on a ketogenic diet while consuming lots of processed vegetable oils and meat products.
 Technically yes, you can be on a ketogenic diet by eating salami wrapped mozzarella cheese from the gas station, but is it worth it?

 It is absolutely critical that the fats you are consuming are healthy and natural fats.
-Fats derived from things like coconuts, avocados, olives, and pasture-raised animal products.
+Fats are derived from things like coconuts, avocados, olives, and pasture-raised animal products.

 Additionally, I always recommend consuming organic produce and pasture-raised animal products (meat, dairy, eggs).
-On top of these things, consuming plenty of nutrient-dense vegetables and antioxidant-rich herbs and spices take the benefits of a ketogenic diet to the next level.
+On top of these things, consuming plenty of nutrient-dense vegetables and antioxidant-rich herbs and spices takes the benefits of a ketogenic diet to the next level.

 Summary